-If the box is being wired from the appliance:
+If the box is being wired from the INSIDE of the appliance:

-- Remove the screw attaching the junction box to the outer shell, rotate the junction box inward to disengage it from the outer shell (see Figure 10.5). - Pull the electrical wires from outside the appliance through this opening into the valve compartment. - Loosen the two screws on the Romex connector (not included with unit), feed the necessary length of wire through the connector and tighten the screws. - Make all necessary wire connections to the receptacle and assemble the receptacle and cover to the junction box.
+- Remove the screw attaching the junction box/ receptacle to the outer shell, rotate the junction box inward to disengage it from the outer shell (see Figure 10.5). - Pull the electrical wires from outside the appliance through this opening into the valve compartment. - Feed the necessary length of wire through the connector. - Make all necessary wire connections to the junction box/receptacle and reassemble the junction box/receptacle to the outer shell.